mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 3. Activating the QIIME 2 environment

-Now you will start working in QIIME 2 environment.
+Now you will start working in the QIIME 2 environment.

 ```
 conda activate qiime2